-FY 2016 reflects the actual dollars spent on the library system, because the city has audited its books to determine the dollar per dollar spending for that year.
-FY 2017, which was the current fiscal year in this budget document example, denotes approved spending because not all the dollars allocated have been spent and counted.
+FY 2016 reflects the actual dollars spent on the library system, based on the city's annual audit of its books.
+FY 2017, which was the current fiscal year in this budget document example, denotes spending that has been approved, but not actual spending because that fiscal year is not over.
 FY 2018 is the upcoming year in this example, so that reflects the dollars proposed to be spent.